qualiaMachine/Intro_GCP_for_ML/episodes/02-Notebooks-as-controllers.md

 ### 1. Navigate to Workbench
 - Open the **Google Cloud Console** ([console.cloud.google.com](https://console.cloud.google.com/)) — this is the web dashboard where you manage all GCP resources.
 Search for "Workbench."
 - Click the "Instances" tab (this is the supported path going forward).
-- Pin Workbench to your navigation bar for quick access.

 ### 2. Create a new Workbench Instance